jonwaterschoot/plugdata-daisy-simple/index.md

 Feel free to contact me @jonwtr on the Discord servers of Synthux, Plugdata or Daisy

-Find my contact info via the my website, [www.jonwtr.be](https://www.jonwtr.be) the one I was supposed to set up instead of this one ...
+Find my other contact info via my website, [www.jonwtr.be](https://www.jonwtr.be), the website I was supposed to set up instead of this one ...